-"These are God's festivals, that you shall celebrate as sacred holidays at their appropriate times: The afternoon of the 14th day of the first month is the time that you must sacrifice God's Passover offering.
+"These are God's festivals that you shall celebrate as sacred holidays at their appropriate times: The afternoon of the 14th day of the first month is the time that you must bring God's Passover offering.
 Then, on the 15th day of that month, it is the Lord's Festival of Matzot.
 You shall eat matzot for seven days...
-You shall bring sacrifices to God for seven days."
+You shall bring offerings to God for seven days."

 Jerusalem Prepares for the Massive Arrival

 Preparations in Jerusalem for the influx of such large numbers began early.
 On the first

 day of Adar, a full six weeks before the festival, special agents appointed by the Rabbinical court went about the countryside "to repair the roads, squares, and mikvaot, and to insure that the gravesites were properly marked" (to protect the pilgrims from exposure to ritual impurity - Mishna Shekalim 1:1).
 After the rainy winter, it was important to make sure that the roads were not washed out, and all the approaches to Jerusalem were traversable.
 Likewise the city squares and public areas along the way were cleared, so that they could function as way-stations where the pilgrims might spend the night and replenish their supplies along their arduous journey.

 Special supervisors were appointed by the Temple to insure that an adequate number of

 wells were prepared along the roads, and mikvaot were set up to enable the pilgrims to immerse themselves in accordance with Biblical law, and thereby arrive in the holy city in a state of purity.

 With all of Israel in their multitudes converging at once to bring their Passover offering to

 the Holy Temple, special accommodations had to be made which would insure order.